BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 **Step 1 — Open pgAdmin and connect to your local PostgreSQL server.**

 Launch pgAdmin from the Start menu.
-In the Browser panel on the left, expand **Servers → PostgreSQL 17 → Databases → adventureworks**.
+In the Browser panel on the left, expand **Servers → PostgreSQL 17 → Databases → pubs**.
 Note the parallel structure to SSMS's Object Explorer.

 **Step 2 — Open the Query Tool and run a catalog query.**